CoreyVesey/Book-Search-Engine-21/README.md

   ## Description
   The Book Search Engine application serves the purpose of allowing its users to search and read a little about books they are interested in and considering to buy or rent.
 A user will be allowed to save books as favorites and be saved to their profile page.

+  EDIT:I WAS ABLE TO DEPLOY IT TO THE LOCALHOST BUT IT FAILED HEROKU.
+IT SAID THE BUILD WAS SUCCESSFUL BUT  GAVE THIS ERROR.

   I am having difficulty loading the client side on to the page.
 When i run npm run start it loads the link to the localhost but then showed an error in the console log of
    Uncaught SyntaxError: Unexpected token <.....
 I read this https://idiallo.com/javascript/uncaught-syntaxerror-unexpected-token#n and tried to comment out the html file in the build file, that caused the console log error message to stop but a blank screen just appears now.
 So I just refactored as best I could.